zkVerify/zkverify-docs/docs/architecture/08-VFlow/03-VFY-Bridging/01-token-teleport.md

 #### Submitting the extrinsic

-Click on `submitTransaction` and then `sign And Submit` on the new window that will appear to conclude our teleport.
+Click on `Submit Transaction` and then `Sign and Submit` on the new window that will appear to conclude our teleport.

 ### From VFlow to zkVerify via EVM Tooling